 The sons, concerned about whether they received a full distribution, requested an accounting from the trustee wife.
 The trustee wife failed to comply, and the sons moved to compel a full accounting, under oath.
 An agreed order was entered giving the trustee wife 30 days to complete an accounting.
 The trustee wife failed to comply.
 The sons moved for contempt and sanctions.
 Neither the trustee wife nor her attorney attended the hearing, and the court granted the sons’ motion.
 The order instructed the trustee to provide an accounting within five days, and failure to comply would result in a $500 per diem fine (“Contempt Order #1).

-The sons once again moved for contempt and sanctions.
+The sons once again moved to hold the trustee in contempt of court and sanctions.
 The judge deferred ruling for 20 days to give the trustee another opportunity to comply.
 The trustee failed to comply.
 Another show cause order was issued as to why the trustee should not be held in contempt of court for failing to provide an accounting.

 Trustee responded by filing a sworn First and Final Accounting.
 It was incomplete and an order was entered giving the trustee an additional 20 days to amend her accounting.
 The trustee failed to comply.
 Instead, the trustee moved to vacate Contempt Order #1.
 The judge denied the trustee’s motion as untimely, and granted the sons’ motion for contempt and sanctions.
 The judge deferred ruling on specific sanctions until an evidentiary hearing could be conducted.